College | Disability | Information

 In order to qualify for protection under ADA, you must be an otherwise qualified individual with a disability.

-In terms of employment, an otherwise qualified individual is a person who can perform all job functions with or without reasonable accommodations.
+In terms of employment, an otherwise qualified individual is a person who can perform all essential job functions with or without reasonable accommodations.
 When referring to education, a qualified person is a student who meets the academic and technical standards required for admission into a program or class.

-This being the case, the ADA makes it illegal for employers or schools to create criteria meant to screen out people with disabilities.
+Nevertheless, the ADA makes it illegal for employers or schools to create criteria meant to screen out people with disabilities.
 The requirements for a specific job or admission to a program are usually clearly outlined in application forms.
 If there is a dispute about whether or not an employee or student is an “otherwise qualified” individual, the court will analyze these documents.
 It will also examine the intention of any requisites.
-The question they must ask is: is this requirement reasonably necessary for the purpose of the program/ employment position?
+The key question they ask is: is this requirement reasonably necessary for the purpose of the program/ employment position?
 It would not be reasonably necessary for an office job to require a certain level of physical fitness for applicants.
 On the other hand, it might be reasonable to have a lifting requirement for a factory assembly-line job.

 In sum, as long as you meet the set of reasonable prerequisites for a program or employment position, a business or school cannot discriminate against you on basis of your disability (note: this does not mean that you will automatically get the position or get into the program).